sakerbuild/site-saker.build/site/saker.msvc/doc/ccompile/ccompilation.md

 The [`saker.msvc.ccompile()`](/taskdoc/saker.msvc.ccompile.html) task allows compiling C/C++ source files into object files.
 The task can be used to compile for the local machine, or for any other supported architectures.

-The task serves as a frontend for the [`cl.exe`](https://docs.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=vs-2019) present in the MSVC toolchain.
+The task serves as a frontend for [`cl.exe`](https://docs.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=vs-2019) present in the MSVC toolchain.

 The simplest example for compilation is the following: